aryat10/React_API/README.md

-For now its just a hand on how to implement the use of API not a real project or something
+For now its just a hand on how to implement the use of API in React not a real project or something